-Results of analysis of assessment of Student Learning Outcome On the Academic Progress forms submitted to the Graduate School annually, eighteen (18) of nineteen (19) MFAs made satisfactory progress towards completion of the MFA degree in Studio Art during the 2015-2016 academic year.
+Results of analysis of assessment of Student Learning Outcome

-All five (5) graduating MFAs successfully completed their MFA thesis exhibitions and submitted their final written thesis to the Graduate School with the approval of the thesis chairs and committees.
-Two (2) of six (6) MFA students did not achieve a 2/3 faculty quorum and did not pass their Candidacy Review on April 29, 2016, and will go up again for a full-faculty Candidacy Review in September 2016.
-The remaining four (4) MFA Students who went through Candidacy Reviews received unanimous support from the faculty.
-Five (5) of seven (7) first-year MFA Students received evaluation scores following midterm and final critiques with the faculty that met and exceeded the below areas as assessed by the majority of graduate faculty, while two (2) MFA
+- On the Academic Progress forms submitted to the Graduate School annually, all thirtyone (31) MFAs made satisfactory progress towards completion of the MFA degree in Studio Art during the 2022-2023 academic year. - 2.
+Six (6) graduating MFAs successfully completed their MFA thesis exhibitions and submitted their final written thesis to the Graduate School with the approval of the thesis chairs and committees.
+Four (4) MFA students are "off cycle" and on track to complete their MFA thesis exhibitions in Fall 2023.
+Twelve (12) MFA students successfully passed their full-faculty Candidacy Reviews on May 5, 2023, and received unanimous support from faculty.
+One (1) first-year MFA student was dismissed from the MFA program due to job/position abandonment.
+Nine (9) first-year MFA Students received evaluation scores following midterm and final critiques with the faculty that met and exceeded the below areas as assessed by the majority of graduate faculty. - 1.
+Conceptual Development - 2.
+Technical Development - 3.
+Productivity - 4.
+Presentation - 3.
+All thirty-one (31) graduate students received grades of As and Bs in Art Studio (major and studio electives) and Art History (including Contemporary Art History and Critical Theory) courses during the 2022-2023 year. - 4.
+All thirty-one (31) Graduate Assistants (GAs) including TAs for our Foundation and Studio Courses met and/or exceeded their supervisors 'expectations.

-Students received lower scores from 1/3 to $\frac{1}{2}$ the graduate faculty :

-- 1. Conceptual Development

-- 2. Technical Development

-- 3. Productivity

-- 4. Presentation

-All nineteen (19) graduate students received grades of As and Bs in Art Studio (major and studio electives) and Art History (including Contemporary Art History and Critical Theory) courses during the 2015-2016 year except for two (2) MFA students this Spring who received a C or lower in one to two of their studio art courses.
-These two (2) MFA Students are the students who did not pass their Candidacy Review in April 2016.

-Sixteen (16) of Seventeen (17) Graduate Assistants (GAs) including TAs for our Foundation and Studio Courses received scores meeting and/or exceeding their supervisors' expectations.
-The majority of the evaluation scores from faculty supervisors were excellent.
-One (1) MFA has performed poorly in one of her GA Assignments through several evaluations, and there is a question of whether she should keep a GA position in the 2016-2017 year.

-- Any changes to degree/certificate planned or made on the basis of the assessment and analysis None - Any changes to the assessment process made or planned.
-None
+Any changes to degree/certificate planned or made based on the assessment and analysis - none.

+Any changes to the assessment process made or planned.